db0/godot-card-game-framework/README.md

 Pull requests are more than welcome ;)

+## Provided features

+* **Complete card text and rules enforcement** via provided Scripting Engine! (see scripting features below)
+* Tween & GDScript-based animations that look good for card movements.
+* Customizable card highlights
+* Choice between Oval or Straight hand shape
+* Automatic focus-in on cards when moused over in-hand.
+* Automatic re-arranging of hand as cards are added or removed.
+* Drag & Drop of cards on table and between containers
+* Possibility for multiple hands and piles
+* Piles of cards represent their size visually.
+* Larger image of card when moving mouse cursor over it
+* Pop-up buttons for predefined functions on cards and card containers
+* Option to look inside the piles and choose cards to move out
+* Cards can rotate on the table
+* Cards can attach to other cards and move together as a group.
+* Cards can target other cards with a draggable arrow
+* Can flip cards face-down and view them while in that state
+* Can add tokens on cards.
+Tokens expand in the own drawer for more info.
+* Ability to define cards in standard json
+* Ability to split card definitions into sets
+* Automatically resizing text inside cards to fit the card size.

+### Scripting Engine Features

+* Can define card scripts in plain text, using simple json
+* Can set cards to trigger off of any booard manipulation
+* Can filter the triggers based on card properties, or a special subset
+* Can define optional abilities
+* Can define multiple-choice abilities
+* Very easily extensible to your own game's special requirements

 ## Usage

 Most of the card manipulation functionalities work without any extra work, as long as the relevant scenes have been setup correctly (see #Installation section).
 For example, the code which handles moving cards around or focusing on them etc should work out of the box.